mementopayments/api/source/index.html.md

 curl -X POST "https://api.mementopayments.com/v1/funding_sources/{id}/verify" \
   -H "Authorization: Bearer wxKj3JV6ET1dXVou77675tMqC..." \
   -d $'{
-  "code": "abc123"
+  "codes": ["code1", "code2"]
 }
 ```

-Verify a funding source using a specific code, which can, for example, be sent to the user's card statement.
+Verify a funding source by specifying one or more verification codes, which can, for example, be sent to the user's card statement.

 ### HTTP Request